 Swim with caution at this rugged west Auckland beach.
-Piha might be best known for its strong currents and ocean rescue television show, but it's also a stunning location to spend the day.
+Piha might be best known for its strong currents and New Zealand's television answer to Bondi Rescue, but it's also a stunning location to spend the day.
 Choose your real estate on the hot black sand (don't forget footwear) and then cool off between the flags.
 Walking tracks can be completed along the headlands and up to scenic lookouts, while further along the coast are equally as wild beaches like Karekare and Muriwai where you can take a surf lesson and go horse trekking.

 NEW CHUMS, COROMANDEL